mike632t/sdc-examples/README.md

 Compile using:
 ```
 sdasz80 -o sdc-crt0.s
+OR
+sdasz80 -o sdc-crt0-args.s
 ```

 To be able to interact with the operating system programs will use the CP/M BDOS interface defined in the CP/M library.

-Note - This version only allows programs to display text on the console.

 Compile using:
 ```
 sdcc -mz80 -c sdc-cpm.c
 ```

+### Known Issues

+Currently  the only function available is `putchar()` which allows programs to display their output on the console but nothing else is included  (there is no way to enter text and no support for files of any type).

+I did say this was a minimal runtime environment!

 ### Compiling a program

-Once the runtime libraries are built you are ready to use the compiler.
+Once  the runtime libraries are built you are ready to use them in your own programs.

 Most programs should compile but the limited runtime support means that you can  only interact with the console and you also need to remember that some